 Miya Ando

-Born in 1973, in Los Angeles, California, Miya Ando uses a variety of materials including steel, aluminum, and wood to create abstract paintings, sculptures, and installations.
-Ando skillfully fuses the traditional and the contemporary, the industrial and the natural, East and West, reflecting the essence of nature in her work with refinement and sensitivity.
+Born in 1973 in Los Angeles, Miya Ando uses a wide variety of materials such as steel, wood, glass, aluminum, and paper to create paintings, drawings, sculptures, and installations.
+Ando skillfully fuses the traditional and the contemporary, the industrial and the organic, and East and West in her work, capturing the ephemerality of nature through a refined aesthetic sensibility.

 Artworks